ProjectVaquitai/Awesome-Data-Curation/README.md

 - [Process for Adapting Language Models to Society (PALMS) with Values-Targeted Datasets](https://cdn.openai.com/palms.pdf): We found that fine-tuning on a small but curated dataset can help improve language model behavior and have a larger impact as model size increases.
 - [Identifying Mislabeled Data using the Area Under the Margin Ranking](https://arxiv.org/abs/2001.10528): Not all data in a typical training set help with generalization; some samples can be overly ambiguous or outrightly mislabeled.
 This paper introduces a new method to identify such samples and mitigate their impact when training neural networks.
 - [Gemini: A Family of Highly CapableMultimodal Models](https://arxiv.org/abs/2312.11805): Prior to training, we take various steps to mitigate potential downstream harms at the data curation and data collection stage.
+- [A Survey on Data Selection for Language Models](https://arxiv.org/abs/2402.16827): We present a comprehensive review of existing literature on data selection methods and related research areas, providing a taxonomy of existing approaches.

 ## Blog
 - [Thinking about High-Quality Human Data](https://lilianweng.github.io/posts/2024-02-05-human-data-quality/): High-quality data is the fuel for modern data deep learning model training.